I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 Lean in on support

 We thrive when we have others to connect with.
 Whether it’s to run ideas by, share wins, or vent about what’s bothering us.
 Having people who’ve got your back (and who lend you their ears) helps you feel stronger.
+I’m all about building a village.
+Your support system.
+If you don’t already have a community or support system to plug into, I invite you to check out the Virtual Village Community.

-I always say building a business is one of the most effective forms of personal development.
+I always say, building a business is one of the most effective forms of personal development.
 It’ll push you beyond what feels comfortable.
 And with each push and each step, you gracefully (and oftentimes clumsily) build your business and your confidence.